 At the University of British Columbia, I served as Associate Vice President and Registrar/Secretary of the Senates, and later as Principal and CEO of UBC’s Vantage College.
 As Registrar I had a very impressive gown that I greatly miss.

 Before joining municipal government, I was a senior manager in provincial government, and led a provincial commission that was really just a way to keep some restless backbenchers out of trouble.
 I started my career in the Canadian Armed Forces Military Police, serving as a Lieutenant, Captain, and Major in a variety of command and staff positions.
 I was for a time a grenade instructor.
 Not a lot of transferable skills from grenade instructing.

-I often work on projects with some fine colleagues and friends including Kevin Ramsay and John Leeburn.
+My wonderful clients include municipalities, crown corporations, higher education, and non-profits.
+I often work on projects with some fine colleagues and friends Kevin Ramsay, John Leeburn, and Brian Carruthers.

 I have a BA and MA in Philosophy, so for my entire life I have been surprised and delighted whenever I get a pay cheque.
 I also have a marginally more useful MPA, and am a graduate of the Executive Program in Corporate Finance at the London School of Economics.

-As a volunteer, I serve on the board of the Greater Victoria Police Victim's Services, and as occasional faculty on the the LGMA/Capilano University's Municipal Administration Training Institute, and I write articles for Municipal World.
+As a volunteer, I serve on the board of the Greater Victoria Police Victim's Services, and as occasional faculty on the the LGMA/Capilano University's Municipal Administration Training Institute, and I write articles now and then for Municipal World.

 My wife Donna and I live in beautiful Langford, B.C.
 In my spare time I am a skier, cyclist, hiker, bad guitarist and even worse golfer.
 I am also a global birder, which involves traveling around the world to stand in exotic sewage lagoons.